 MTH-060.
 Mathematics and Politics (Winter) (Same as Political Science 123).A mathematical treatment (not involving calculus or statistics) of escalation, political power, social choice, and international conflict.
 No previous study of political science is necessary, but PSC 111 or 112 would be relevant.

 MTH-064.
-Statistical Thinking (Fall).Seeks to provide the conceptual foundation and analytical skills required to understand a complex, data-rich and uncertain (stochastic) world from a stochastic versus deterministic perpective, and to navigate through the daily bombardment of data from all sides.
+Statistical Thinking (Fall, Winter).Seeks to provide the conceptual foundation and analytical skills required to understand a complex, data-rich and uncertain (stochastic) world from a stochastic versus deterministic perpective, and to navigate through the daily bombardment of data from all sides.

 MTH-100, 101, 102.
 Calculus with Precalculus (100 – Fall; 101 – Winter; 102 – Spring).This sequence covers the same material as Math 110 and Math 112, but it is spread out over three terms.
 There is an additional emphasis placed on review of fundamental precalculus concepts.
 Math 100 alone does not fulfill the Quantitative and Mathematical Reasoning requirement.